-The Terrace Houses Ephesus complex was established around the 2nd century BC on the northern slope of Bulbuldagi Hill on the left side of the junction of Curetes Street and Marble Street.
+The Terrace Houses Ephesus complex was established around the 2nd century BC on the northern slope of the Bulbul Mountain on the left side of the junction of Curetes Street and Marble Street.
 Also, it’s one of the highlights of our Ephesus Private Tours as well as Ephesus Shore Excursions optionally.
-These massive stone walls used houses are located opposite the Pleasure House (Ephesus Brothel) where used as a graveyard in the classical period (6th to 4th century BC).
+These massive stone walls used houses are located opposite the so-called Pleasure House (Ephesus Brothel) where used as a graveyard in the classical period (6th to 4th century BC).
 The Terrace Houses Ephesus followed the Hippodamanian style in which houses and roads transect each other in parallel planning.
 In Hippodamanian planning centrally located private villas can be shown as examples of wealthy living styles in the town.
-Nevertheless outside the town, life was much simple and mostly depended on lower-income citizens’ own labor.
+Nevertheless outside the town, life was much simpler and mostly depended on lower-income citizens’ own labor.

 Architectural Features of Terrace Houses Ephesus